mr-ageless/MoO3-diy-mod/MoO3readme.txt

 http://www.ina-support.com

-Through this site you'll have access to our FAQ (Frequently Asked Questions) documents, our FTP (File Transfer Protocol) area where you can download patches if needed, our Hints/Cheat Codes if they’re available, and an E-Mail area where you can get help and ask questions if you do not find your answers within the FAQ.
+Through this site you'll have access to our FAQ (Frequently Asked Questions) documents, our FTP (File Transfer Protocol) area where you can download patches if needed, our Hints/Cheat Codes if theyÂ’re available, and an E-Mail area where you can get help and ask questions if you do not find your answers within the FAQ.

-Note: In the event we must send you a Hint Sheet, FAQ document, patch or update disc via E-mail, we may require verifiable consent from a parent or guardian in order to protect children’s privacy and safety online.
+Note: In the event we must send you a Hint Sheet, FAQ document, patch or update disc via E-mail, we may require verifiable consent from a parent or guardian in order to protect childrenÂ’s privacy and safety online.
 Consent Forms are available at the web site listed above.

 Help Via Telephone/Fax or Mail in the United States & Canada For phone assistance, call Infogrames Interactive Tech Support at (425) 951-7108.
 Our Interactive Voice Response and Faxback system is generally available 24/7, providing automated support and allowing FAQ documents to be faxed to you immediately.

 Great News!
-We’ve improved our Automated Systems so that you can get product-specific Troubleshooting help more quickly.
-All you need to do is enter the product’s Part # when prompted to do so.
+WeÂ’ve improved our Automated Systems so that you can get product-specific Troubleshooting help more quickly.
+All you need to do is enter the productÂ’s Part # when prompted to do so.
 This will take you directly to all of our known issues and solutions for this title.
-The product’s Part # is located in several places (on the CD label, package and/or plastic disc case) and is usually identified by a number such as 04-12345.
-When prompted by the Automated System, enter the last five digits of your product’s Part #.
-(For example, Part # 04-12345 would require that you enter the “12345” portion of the number for that product.)
-Note: Some products simply feature a five-digit Part # without an “04-” prefix.
+The productÂ’s Part # is located in several places (on the CD label, package and/or plastic disc case) and is usually identified by a number such as 04-12345.
+When prompted by the Automated System, enter the last five digits of your productÂ’s Part #.
+(For example, Part # 04-12345 would require that you enter the Â“12345Â” portion of the number for that product.)
+Note: Some products simply feature a five-digit Part # without an Â“04-Â” prefix.

 Live support is generally available Monday through Friday, 8:00 AM until 6:00 PM (Pacific Time).
 Note: We may be closed on major holidays.